Could the Doomsday Ark Really Work?

 Skepticism aside, proponents of the lunar ark are going ahead with what is surely an expensive project, although no specific figure has yet been announced.
 Scientists hope to have an initial, data-only version of the ark buried in the moon by 2020.
 A full-blown ark, containing living matter, could then be in position by 2035.
 This latter date would still be about 50 years before climate change could start wreaking havoc on humanity [source: Discovery].

 Will this ark end up saving life on Earth?
 In the end, it all comes down to one crucial point: If the ark on the moon relies on Earth-based technology to be of any real use, could it do any good if the people of Earth find themselves back in the Stone Age?
 There's no clear answer.
 But the folks behind the ark seem to believe it's better to be prepared for the worst, and a faulty survival plan is better than no plan at all.

-For more information on the Doomsday Ark and other survival plans, retreat to the links on the next page.
+For more information on the Doomsday Ark and other survival plans, retreat to the links below.